-The webinar will be one hour long.
-The audience will have the opportunity to ask questions during the last ten minutes of the webinar.
+The webinar was one hour long.
+The audience had the opportunity to ask questions during the last ten minutes of the webinar.

 President of the Eastern Sociological Society and Professor of Sociology at Columbia University

 Jennifer Lee is President of the Eastern Sociological Society and Professor of Sociology at Columbia University, where she received her B.A. and Ph.D. degrees.
 A renown scholar of immigration, race/ethnicity, culture, and inequality, she is author of four-award winning books, including The Asian American Achievement Paradox, The Diversity Paradox, Civility in the City, and Asian American Youth.
 Lee currently serves on the Boards of the Obama Presidency Oral History and the Pipeline Grants Program of the Russell Sage Foundation.
 She has been a Fellow at the Center for Advanced Study in the Behavioral Sciences at Stanford, a Fellow at the Center for the Study of Race, Politics and Culture at the University of Chicago, a Visiting Scholar at the Russell Sage Foundation, and a Fulbright Scholar to Japan.
 Committed to public engagement, Lee has written for The New York Times, Los Angeles Times, San Francisco Chronicle, CNN, The Guardian, and TIME, and has appeared on NPR, CBS News, and Tavis Smiley.

 Professor of Public Policy and Political Science at the University of California, Riverside